wtlin1228/next-boilerplate/README.md

 Git hooks of this repository are setup through [Husky](https://github.com/typicode/husky).

+### commit-msg

+Setup through `./node_modules/.bin/husky add .husky/commit-msg 'npx --no -- commitlint --edit "$1"'`

+The `commit-msg` hook takes one parameter, which again is the path to a temporary file that contains the commit message written by the developer.
+If this script exits non-zero, Git aborts the commit process, so you can use it to validate your project state or commit message before allowing a commit to go through.
+In the last section of this chapter, We’ll demonstrate using this hook to check that your commit message is conformant to a required pattern.

 ## Testing

 Use `Jest` and `Testing Library` to do unit test.